View full guide »

 Historically, it has been easier for plaintiffs to certify a class action in Canada than in the U.S. Multi-jurisdictional class actions - that is, a single class action that purports to represent plaintiffs in multiple provinces - are often permitted.
-However, recent amendments to different provincial statutes have begun to change that.
+However, recent amendments to different provincial statutes are likely to make it difficult to obtain certification.

-In Ontario, for example, new amendments have made the test for certification more onerous for plaintiffs than it used to be.
+In Ontario, for example, the test for certification is more onerous for plaintiffs than it used to be.
 The "preferable procedure" test now requires the plaintiff to establish that a class action is a superior procedure to alternatives like quasi-judicial and administrative proceedings, among other alternatives.
 The "common issues" test now requires that the common issues predominate over the individual issues of class members, aligning it closer to the approach in the US.

 The new amendments also require the court to consider whether there are class actions in other provinces that cover the same subject matter and then decide whether the Ontario action ought to be stayed, bringing Ontario in line with British Columbia, Alberta and Saskatchewan.

 Only the representative plaintiff(s) and the named defendants are subject to examination for discovery.
 In Quebec, class members can also be examined with the court's permission.
 Those parties are also required to produce all of their non-privileged relevant documents subject to the principle of proportionality, which is typically not as important a factor in class proceedings given the magnitude of the claims.
 Such requirement does not exist in Quebec.

 - Trial and appeals